fidelianawar-zz/Algorithms-Memory-Manager/README.md

 Project Write Up is --> [here](https://github.com/smu-cs-3353/project_docs/blob/master/proj01.md) <--

-No command line arguments (yet).
-To run program and test the different fits, change the 'flag' variable in main.cpp to 'B' to test BestFit, 'F' to test FirstFit, and 'W' to test WorstFit.
+Memory Manager built using Singleton Design patttern and three design strategy patterns to allocate memory with: BestFit, FirstFit, and WorstFit.
+Overloaded new/new[] and delete/delete[] operators.